quickfix-j/quickfixj/README.md

 These artefacts are <u>**test**</u> dependendencies of ```quickfixj-core```.
 They are not specified as _runtime_ dependencies to make it easier to customise QuickFIX/J deployments.
 If you have no need to specialise a FIX integration then you can use the ```org.quickfixj``` artefacts built by this project.
 Simply include them as runtime dependencies of your application.

 Artefacts for unused FIX specification versions can be omitted from your runtime.
+Many integrations will not require ```quickfixj-messages-all``` and need only depend on artefacts for a subset of the FIX standard versions.
 Please note that FIX Protocol verisions 5.0 and later depend on ```quickfixj-messages-fixt11``` to provide the implementation for the FIXT1.1 transport messages.

-Please see [Customising QuickFIX/J](./customising-quickfixj.md) for more information.
+Please see [Customising QuickFIX/J](./customising-quickfixj.md) for more detail.